erica-dawn-stocker/learning-projects/README.md

 # learning-projects
-## Projects to reinforce learning at Maestro
+## Projects to reinforce learning with Maestro
 ### Python 101
-- Rock Paper Scissors
+- Password strength checker with basic error handling